You can protect one or more virtual machines and their virtual disks by replicating them to your cloud organization.

 - On the Ready to complete page, review the replication settings, and click Finish.

-If the configuration completes successfully, the replication task that you created appears in the list of outgoing replications on the vSphere Replication tab under Monitor.
+If the configuration operation completes successfully, the replication task that you created appears in the list of forward replications.

-If the source virtual machine is powered on, the initial sync-up operation starts after the configuration .
-If the source virtual machine is powered off, the initial sync starts when you power on the virtual machine.
+If a replication source virtual machine is powered off, the replication starts after you power on the virtual machine.

 What to do next